aredn/documentation/arednNetworkDesign/channel_planning.rst

 * If you need broad local coverage for a high profile area you can install sector antennas on a tower site: for example, three panels with 120 degree beam width each.
 DtD link the sectors at the tower site, and use different channels for each sector to avoid channel contention.

 * Consider putting each local coverage area on its own channel to minimize the interaction between zones.
+Be sure to allow adequate RF separation between zones where channels are being reused.

 * If you are installing long distance point-to-point links to connect mesh islands, be sure to use a separate band or channel for the backbone link.
 This type of link has a single purpose: to carry as much data as quickly as possible from one end to the other.
 Eliminate any type of channel contention so that these links can achieve high throughput.